Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 brett 6

-The fireplace below has Azurlite base glass with Dark Red Orange and Yellow Amber on top.
+The fireplace below has Azurlite Base Glass with Dark Red Orange Topper and Yellow Amber Topper on top.

 susan 1